Minister Hutchings highlights budget investments to make life more affordable

 To make life more affordable, Budget 2023 delivers the new Grocery Rebate, offering targeted inflation relief for 11 million Canadians and families who need it most with up to an additional $467 for eligible couples with children; an additional $234 for single Canadians without children; and an additional $225 for seniors, on average.
 The government is also taking action to crack down on junk fees and predatory lending, lower credit card transaction fees for small businesses, and help Canadians keep more money in their pockets.

-To strengthen Canada's universal public health care system, the budget delivers $198.3 billion, including $2.282 billion in Newfoundland and Labrador, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high-quality and timely health care Canadians expect and deserve.
+To strengthen Canada's universal public health care system, the budget delivers $198.3 billion, including $6.189 billion in Saskatchewan, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high-quality and timely health care Canadians expect and deserve.
 Budget 2023 also introduces the new Canadian Dental Care Plan to help up to 9 million Canadians and ensure no Canadian has to choose between taking care of their health and paying their bills at the end of the month.

 To build Canada's clean economy, the budget makes transformative investments to fight climate change and create new opportunities for Canadian businesses and workers.
 This includes significant measures that will deliver cleaner and more affordable energy, support investments in our communities, and create well-paying jobs.

-With a responsible fiscal plan that will see Canada maintain the lowest deficit and the lowest net debt-to-GDP ratio in the G7, Budget 2023 will continue to build a Canada that is more secure, more sustainable and more affordable for everyone from coast to coast to coast.
+Through Budget 2023, a responsible fiscal plan that will see Canada maintain the lowest deficit and the lowest net debt-to-GDP ratio in the G7, the government will continue to build a Canada that is more secure, more sustainable, and more affordable for everyone from coast to coast to coast.

 "Budget 2023 is our plan to make life more affordable, strengthen public health care, and build a stronger, more sustainable and more secure Canadian economy—for everyone.
-These new affordability measures, including the Grocery Rebate, will ensure that no Canadian, whether they live in Calgary or here in Pasadena, has to choose between buying groceries or paying their bills.
-I'm from rural Newfoundland and Labrador; I understand that this is a challenging time for so many folks, and I'm proud that Budget 2023 has taken measures that will directly help Canadians."
+These new affordability measures, including the Grocery Rebate, will help ensure that no Canadian, whether they live in Regina, in Hamilton, here in La Ronge, or in my home community in rural Newfoundland and Labrador, has to choose between buying groceries or paying their bills.
+I understand that this is a challenging time for so many folks, and I'm proud that Budget 2023 has taken measures that will directly help Canadians."

 – The Honourable Gudie Hutchings, Minister of Rural Economic Development